Why Giving The Silent Treatment Can Be So Delicious

 "It can turn into a cold war, depending on who you're giving the silent treatment to — be it a sibling, friend, or partner," Dr. Greer says.
 "It will just become a situation where no one speaks and there's a complete disconnect between you."

 If you're not sure how to go about communicating that something has upset you, Dr. Greer says you can start by acknowledging how you feel.
-Remember to use "I" statements ("When you do X, I feel Y"), rather than making generalizations or accusing your partner of harboring certain feelings ("You always do this" or "You did this to hurt me").
+Remember to use "I" statements ("When you do X, I feel Y"), rather than making generalisations or accusing your partner of harbouring certain feelings ("You always do this" or "You did this to hurt me").

 Advertisement